Intrusive thoughts can be stopped using focused distraction, paradoxical therapy, acceptance, self-affirmation and more…

 “Struggling with your target thought is like struggling in quicksand.
 I want you to watch your thoughts.
 Imagine that they are coming out of your ears on little signs held by marching soldiers.
 I want you to allow the soldiers to march by in front of you, like a little parade.
 Do not argue with the signs, or avoid them, or make them go away.
 Just watch them march by.”
 (Marcks & Woods, 2005, p.
 440)

-There is a basic guide to mindfulness meditation in this article on how meditation improves attention.
+There is a basic guide to mindfulness meditation.

 7. Self-affirmation for intrusive thoughts